-5.11 Evaluating the effectiveness of SEN provision
+5.11 Evaluating the effectiveness of SEND provision.

-The school will evaluate the effectiveness of the provision for pupils with SEN, equipment and facilities to support pupils.
+The school will evaluate the effectiveness of the provision for pupils with SEN, equipment, and facilities to support pupils.

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

-- > Reviewing pupils' individual progress towards their goals each term

-- > Reviewing the impact of interventions each term

-- > Using pupil questionnaires

-- > Monitoring by the SENCO
+- > Reviewing pupils' individual progress towards their goals each term - > Reviewing the impact of interventions each term - > Using pupil questionnaires - > Monitoring by the SENCO - > Holding Team Around Me Meetings - > Holding annual reviews for pupils with EHC plans

-- > Using provision maps to measure progress

-- > Holding Team Around Me Meetings

-- > Holding annual reviews for pupils with EHC plans

-5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND.

-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.
+All our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.

-All pupils are encouraged to go on our residential trip(s)
+All pupils are encouraged to go on our residential trip(s).

-All pupils are encouraged to take part in sports day, school plays, special workshops.
+All pupils are encouraged to take part in sports day, school plays, dedicated workshops.